mthcht/awesome-lists/Lists/AV signatures/ClamAV/README.md

 - *.info (e.g., daily.info, main.info)
   - These files contain metadata about the signature databases themselves, including version information and database size.
 These are useful for tracking the updates and versions of the signature databases.

-Github is limiting the size of files in this repo, so i am only adding the signatures names for references
+Github is limiting the size of files in this repo, so i am only adding the small files and the signatures names for references